soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:QGIS
 :   [QGIS](https://qgis.org){target=_blank} desktop software package to create spatial vizualisations of various types of data

+documentation:RAG
+:   Retrieval Augmented Generation is a framework for retrieving facts from an external knowledge base to ground large language models on the most accurate, up-to-date information and enhancing the (pre)trained parameteric (semantic) knowledge with non-parameteric knowledge to avoid hallucinations and get better responses.

 documentation:REA
 :   REA is the European Research Executive Agency, it's mandate is to manage several EU programmes and support services.